okelada/MSFS-LOD-Maker/README.md

   - A 'Cleanup' button has been added, this will remove all generated lods but lod0.

 - **Generation**
   - Initial duplication of lod1-3 base collections is now based in a deep copy process similar to manual duplication in the outliner.
-This removes some limitations regarding nesting and parenting.
   - Exporting Asobo gizmos (collision meshes) and lights is supported.<br>
-    >___Note that Asobo gizmos, as opposite of lights, must be parented to a mesh object in order for them to make it to the gltf, at least with my setup.___
+    >___Asobo gizmos, as opposite of lights, must be parented to a mesh object in order for them to make it to the gltf, at least with my setup.___

   - Minsizes can be calculated as per SDK published curves.
   - Minsizes can be assigned per collection or per object, depending on the multi-exporter mode.